JonARea/niyagapedia/README.md

 An encyclopedia of Javanese gamelan musicians

 Todo:

+Split group modify into 'add' and 'delete'
+Combine musician.groups schema (this is redundant) with group.musicians Add undo button to update pages (Done for musicians, add to all other forms)

-Add undo button to update pages combine Home and Niyagapedia pages make sure all basic features are working implement photo upload capability (DONE!!) test photo capability further and handle odd-sized photos be able to select multiple musicians for one photo
+make sure all basic features are working

+test photo capability further and handle odd-sized photos be able to select multiple musicians for one photo